EchoWane/CSBLOG/src/data/blog/en/htb-monitorsfour-writeup.md

 nmap 10.10.11.98
 ```

 An nmap scan revealed WinRM and nginx running.
-The presence of WinRM hints that the host is likely using Windows Linux Subsystem for another service.
+The presence of WinRM hints that the host is likely using Windows Linux Subsystem for services.

 A wget request shows it redirects to monitorsfour.htb, and since this domain naturally won't resolve via DNS, we need to add it to the system's hosts file:
 ```bash